IAHispano/Applio-Docs/get-started/Alternatives.md

  3. You can [train](/get-started\training.md/) models, do [inference](/get-started\inferencing.md/), or use [TTS](/get-started\tts.md/)

  4. Your trained model is located in the logs/model folder, and the .pth files are in the logs/zips folder.
-If you want to save your model folder, you just need to move that folder and your model’s .pth file to your drive.
+If you want to save your model folder, you just need to move that folder or only the [D and G](https://docs.applio.org/faq/rvc/#g-and-d) pth file and your model’s .pth file to your drive.

- 5. (If you want to retrain move that folder to Colab again, enter the same name of the model and locate in which stage the save files are left, enter a higher number of epochs.)
+ -  (If you want to retrain move that folder or D and G pth to Colab again, enter the same name of the model and locate in which stage the save files are left and enter a higher number of epochs.)
 +++ Hugginface
  1. First you need to create a hugginface account.